ilya-frolov/cv-optimizer/README.md

-# Warehouse Management - UnitAI
+# CV Optimizer based on OpenAI

 Welcome to the **CV Optimizer** project!
-This application provides a platform for optimizing CVs for a provided role description.
+This application provides a platform for optimizing CVs for a provided role description using OpenAI.

 ---